michaelschaub/MarkovZoomingMap/README.md

 EXAMPLE:

-     % in the MarkovZoomingMap folder
+     % in the MarkovZoomingMap folder, load the provided example graph
-     % load the provided example graph (a ring of rings) into an adjacency matrix A = convertPajekToAdjMatrix('ring_of_rings.net');
+     % (a ring of rings) into an adjacency matrix
+     A = convertPajekToAdjMatrix('ring_of_rings.net');

      % assign an output filename